Cabin in the Sky (film)

 Cabin in the Sky is a 1943 American musical film based on the 1940 Broadway musical of the same name.
 The first feature film directed by Vincente Minnelli, Cabin in the Sky features an all-black cast and stars Ethel Waters, Eddie "Rochester" Anderson and Lena Horne.
 Waters and Rex Ingram reprise their roles from the Broadway production as Petunia and Lucifer Junior, respectively.
 The film was Horne's first and only leading role in an MGM musical.
 Louis Armstrong is also featured in the film as one of Lucifer Junior's minions, and Duke Ellington and his Orchestra have a showcase musical number in the film.

-In 2020, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".
+In 2020, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant."

 Plot

-Little Joe is a well meaning but weak man whose attempts at redemption are cut short when he is killed over gambling debts by big shot Domino Johnson.
+Little Joe is a well-meaning yet weak man, whose attempts at redemption are cut short when he is killed over gambling debts by big-shot Domino Johnson.
 On his deathbed, Little Joe is resurrected by angelic powers and given six months to redeem his soul and become worthy of entering Heaven—otherwise he will be condemned to Hell.
 Secretly guided by "The General" (the Lord's Angel), Little Joe gives up his shiftless ways and becomes a hardworking, generous, and loving husband to his wife Petunia, whom he had previously neglected.

-Unfortunately, demon Lucifer Jr. (the son of Satan himself), is determined to drag Little Joe to Hell.
-Lucifer arranges for Joe to become wealthy by winning a lottery, reintroduces Joe to beautiful gold-digger Georgia Brown, and manipulates marital discord between Joe and Petunia.
-Little Joe abandons his wife for Georgia, and the two embark on a life of hedonistic pleasure.
+Demon Lucifer Jr. (the son of Satan himself) is determined to drag Little Joe to Hell and attempts to do so in many ways, including by arranging for Joe to become wealthy by winning a lottery; reintroducing Joe to a beautiful gold-digger, Georgia Brown; and manipulating the marital discord between Joe and Petunia.
+His tactics work: Little Joe abandons his wife for Georgia, and the two embark on a life of hedonistic pleasure.

 As Little Joe and Georgia celebrate at a nightclub one evening, Petunia joins them, determined to win Joe back.
 Little Joe fights with Domino for Petunia, and Petunia, anguished at this turn of events, prays to God to destroy the nightclub.
-A cyclone appears and leaves the nightclub in ruins, as Joe and Petunia lie dead in the ruins after being shot by Domino.
+A tornado appears and leaves the nightclub in ruins, as Joe and Petunia lie dead in the ruins after being shot by Domino.
 Just as it appears that Joe's soul is lost forever, the angelic General informs him that Georgia Brown was so affected by the tragedy that she has donated all the money that Joe had lavished upon her to the church.
 On this technicality, Little Joe is allowed to go to Heaven with Petunia.

 As the two climb the Celestial Stairs, Joe suddenly wakes in his own bed.
 Joe had not been killed in the initial gambling-debt fracas, only wounded.
 All his supposed dealings with angels and demons were only a fever dream.
-Now genuinely reformed, Little Joe begins a new, happy life with his loving Petunia.
+Now genuinely reformed, Little Joe begins a new happy life with his loving Petunia.